entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  117. Suborbital plate overlaps postorbital plate: absent (0); resent (1).
 > Gariner and Miles (1990), Character 22.9; Carr (1991), Character 53; Carr and Hlavin (2010), Character 53; Rücklin *et al*.
 (2015), Character 53; Zhu Y *et al*.
 (2016), Character 53; Jobbins *et al*.
 (2022, 2024), Character 53; Xue *et al*. (submitted), Character 117.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  118. Suborbital contact with preorbital: absent (0); lateral contact (1).
 > Carr (1991), Character 54; Carr and Hlavin (2010), Character 54; Rücklin *et al*.
 (2015), Character 54; Zhu Y *et al*.
 (2016), Character 54; Jobbins *et al*.
 (2022, 2024), Character 54; Xue *et al*. (submitted), Character 118.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  119. Suborbital and marginal plates in contact: absent (0); present (1).
 > Gariner and Miles (1990), Character 22.28; Carr (1991), Character 55; Carr and Hlavin (2010), Character 55; Rücklin *et al*.
 (2015), Character 55; Zhu Y *et al*.
 (2016), Character 55; Jobbins *et al*.
 (2022, 2024), Character 55; Xue *et al*. (submitted), Character 119.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  120. Suborbital plate with a contact face for the PSG on the linguiform process: absent (0); present (1).
 > Carr (1991), Character 56; Carr and Hlavin (2010), Character 56; Rücklin *et al*.
 (2015), Character 56; Zhu Y *et al*.
 (2016), Character 56; Jobbins *et al*.
 (2022, 2024), Character 56; Xue *et al*. (submitted), Character 120.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  121. Palatoquadrate ossification: ossified as a single unit (0); autopalatine and quadrate ossifications (1).
 > Dennis and Miles (1979a), Character 21; Carr (1991), Character 57; Carr and Hlavin (2010), Character 57; Rücklin *et al*.
 (2015), Character 57; Zhu Y *et al*.
 (2016), Character 57; Jobbins *et al*.
 (2022, 2024), Character 57; Xue *et al*. (submitted), Character 121.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  122. Detent process on quadrate: absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.1; Carr (1991), Character 58; Carr and Hlavin (2010), Character 58; Rücklin *et al*.
 (2015), Character 58; Zhu Y *et al*.
 (2016), Character 58; Jobbins *et al*.
 (2022, 2024), Character 58; Xue *et al*. (submitted), Character 122.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  123. Submarginal plate closely associated with the hyomandibular: absent (0); present, indicated by the presence of perichondral bone or the presence of an internal depression (1).
 > Carr (1991), Character 59; Carr and Hlavin (2010), Character 59; Rücklin *et al*.
 (2015), Character 59; Zhu Y *et al*.
 (2016), Character 59; Jobbins *et al*.
 (2022, 2024), Character 59; Xue *et al*. (submitted), Character 123.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  124. Shape of submarginal plate: broad (0); elongate (1).
 > Carr (1991), Character 60; Carr and Hlavin (2010), Character 60; Rücklin *et al*.
 (2015), Character 60; Zhu Y *et al*.
 (2016), Character 60; Jobbins *et al*.
 (2022, 2024), Character 60; Xue *et al*. (submitted), Character 124.

+> -
+> - The coding of *Panjiangosteus eurycephala* is ?.
-> - The coding of the new Xitun actinolepid is ?.
+ The coding of the new Xitun actinolepid is ?.

  125. Length of cheek and skull roof contact: long (0); short, measured as the contact being less than one third of the length measured from the anterior suborbital plate to the posterior cheek/skull roof contact (1).
 > Carr (1991), Character 61; Carr and Hlavin (2010), Character 61; Rücklin *et al*.
 (2015), Character 61; Zhu Y *et al*.
 (2016), Character 61; Jobbins *et al*.
 (2022, 2024), Character 61; Xue *et al*. (submitted), Character 125.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  126. Development of cheek/skull roof overlap: loose contact (0); well bound contact, indicated by the interdigitation of plates or their complete fusion (1).
 > Carr (1991), Character 62; Carr and Hlavin (2010), Character 62; Rücklin *et al*.
 (2015), Character 62; Zhu Y *et al*.
 (2016), Character 62; Jobbins *et al*.
 (2022, 2024), Character 62; Xue *et al*. (submitted), Character 126.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

 ## Parasphenoid and gnathal elements
  127. Infragnathal with a developed blade portion: absent (0); present (1).